aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/guidance_esm/eks/README.md

 ```
 It would download the data and partitions the data in 50 .csv files in the folder specified by the `TARGET_PATH` environment variable.
 The whole process should take less than 30 mins.
-You can check the progress of data download by tailing the pod's log:

 ```bash
 kubectl logs -f download-uniref-data